The Bucklow Hundred & Great Budworth

 But at the Conquest it was Norton Priory and the Augustinian Canons who organised the livelihoods of the folk in Great Budworth.
 Everything revolved round the church of St Mary's & All Saints which dominated both the religious and economic life of the parish.

-The Canons of Norton were given the church and the living of Great Budworth by William Fitz Nigel, Baron of Halton.
-Nigel, the first Baron of Halton, was one of the most powerful men in Cheshire at Doomsday, endowed by Hugh Lupus, the Earl of Chester after his contribution to William's invading force.
+In 1134 the Augustinians of Norton were given the church and their living in Great Budworth by William Fitz Nigel, Baron of Halton.
+Nigel, the first Baron of Halton, was one of the most powerful men in Cheshire at Domesday, endowed by Hugh Lupus, the Earl of Chester after his contribution to William's invading force.

 Around 1216 the Canons received a further gift from Geoffrey de Dutton amounting to a third of all the land in the Great Budworth township.
 This added to the substantial holdings of land they seemed to be given by local people.
 Keen to save their souls and those of their loved ones, folk willingly transferred large slugs of their wealth to the Canons in return for burials and perpetual prayers ... this was a great deal for the church as it grew rich from voluntary gifts in return for the Gospel.